Most Basin

 The Most Basin (also known as North Bohemian Basin; Mostecká pánev, Nordböhmisches Becken) is a structural basin and geomorphological mesoregion of the Czech Republic.
 It is named after the city of Most.
 It forms the southwestern and central parts of the Ústí nad Labem Region.
 It is among the richest European deposits of lignite, which has been extracted here since the second half of 19th century, mostly by extensive surface mining.

 Geomorphology

 The Most Basin is a mesoregion of the Podkrušnohorská Macroregion within the Bohemian Massif.
 It is further subdivided into the microregions of Žatec Basin and Chomutov-Teplice Basin.

 A flat landscape without peaks is typical for the Most Basin.
 The highest point of the territory is a contour line near Libouchec, at 450 m above sea level.
 There are several low hills with an elevation of 350–380 in the southwestern part of the basin.

 Adjacent landscapes

 The basin lies between the Central and Eastern Ore Mountains to the north and the Rakovník Uplands to the south.
-To the east the basin borders on the Central Bohemian Uplands and the foothills of Elbe Sandstone Mountains as well as in the southeast on the geomorphological region of the Lower Eger Table.
+To the east the basin borders on the Central Bohemian Uplands and the foothills of Elbe Sandstone Mountains as well as in the southeast on the geomorphological region of the Lower Ohře Table.
 In the west it reaches the Doupov Mountains.